-For detailed instructions, see the ESM Upgrade Guide on the ESM documentation page.
-Because you have already stopped the ArcSight services, you do not need to run Tools/stop_services.sh.
+For detailed instructions, see the ESM Upgrade Guide.
+Because you have already stopped the ArcSight services, you do not need to run Tools/stop services.sh.

 IMPORTANT: The APHA module must be running before you begin upgrading ESM.

 After the ESM upgrade is complete, the APHA module synchronizes the primary system and the secondary system.